Skip to Main Content

 Databases & Websites

-Environmental, Social, & Governance Criteria
+Environmental, Social & Governance Criteria

 ESG criteria are a set of standards for a company’s operations that socially conscious investors use to screen potential investments.
 ESG investing considers how a company’s adherence – or lack thereof – to these standards might affect its performance on the market.
 ESG investors want to support companies that treat their employees, suppliers, and communities well.
 This might include diverse hiring practices, humane (or no) animal testing, and volunteering in the community.
 Lastly, Environmental, Social, and Governance investors typically care about ESG factors like a corporation’s leadership practices: C-suite pay and bonuses, shareholder rights, and financial transparency are often included in this area.